pantrypoints/sp/content/en/research/countries/china/xi/chapter-14d.md

 peace development at a new historical starting point, that is, "two intrinsically unified.”
 First, it is intrinsically integrated to adhere to the path of peaceful development with resolutely defending the core interests of the country.
-Comrade Xi Jinping solemnly declared at the meeting to celebrate the 95th anniversary of the founding of the Communist Party of China:
+Comrade Xi Jinping solemnly declared at the meeting to celebrate the 95th anniversary of the founding of the CCP:

 "China does not covet the rights and interests of other countries and is not jealous of the development of other countries, but it will never give up our legitimate rights and interests."
 Chinese people do